Traditional & Online Wedding RSVP Wording Ideas

 The Favor of Your Reply is Requested by May First

-RSVP by May 1st or forever hold you peace
+RSVP by May 1st or forever hold your peace

-RSVP by May 1st or will use at least 4 forms of communication to hassle you
+RSVP by May 1st or we will use at least 4 forms of communication to hassle you

 There’s also an almost infinite number of ways you can go about wording the text of your accept and decline lines.
-Here’s a few of our favorites, ranging from the traditional to the clever and comical.
+Here are a few of our favorites, ranging from the traditional to the clever and comical.

 Regretfully Cannot Join You